 BLM to host South Cow Mountain OHV Management Area fire recovery volunteer event

-Helping hands are needed to install trail markers, signage, culverts and erosion control features; construct barriers; repair and maintain trails and complete trail surveys.
+Volunteers are vital to managing sustainable, working public lands.
+Helping hands are still needed to install trail markers, signage and culverts; construct barriers; repair and maintain trails and complete trail surveys.
 The work will require hiking, digging, hauling and moving rocks and heavy material.
 The BLM will provide all necessary tools and materials.

-Volunteers should check-in at 8 a.m. on Saturday, April 27, at the Westside Staging Area on South Cow Mountain.
-It is recommend that participants wear long-sleeved shirts, pants, sturdy footwear and bring sunscreen and gloves.
+Volunteers should check-in at 8 a.m. on Saturday and Sunday at the Westside Staging Area on South Cow Mountain.
+It is recommended that participants wear long-sleeved shirts, pants, sturdy footwear and bring sunscreen and gloves.
 Volunteers should also bring a lunch and plenty of water.
 All volunteers are welcome, whether they can help both days, just one day or only part of the day.

 Tent camping will be available for volunteers at the Red Mountain Campground.
 Please bring a tent, camping equipment and enough food for both days, if volunteers plan to stay overnight.